Mahatma Gandhi makes special appearance at UN, shares message on education | Education

 The resolution reaffirms ''the universal relevance of the principle of non-violence'' and the desire ''to secure a culture of peace, tolerance, understanding and non-violence''.

-A special life-size hologram of Gandhi was projected during a panel discussion organised on Friday by India’s Permanent Mission to the UN and UNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP) at the UN headquarters here to commemorate the International Day of Non-Violence, marking Gandhi’s birth anniversary on October 2.

-The panel discussion featured India’s Permanent Representative to the UN Ambassador Ruchira Kamboj, CEO of The King Center, Atlanta Bernice King and youth representative and digital education transformation champion Princess Hayu of Indonesia.
+The panel discussion featured India's Permanent Representative to the UN Ambassador Ruchira Kamboj; CEO of The King Centre, Atlanta Bernice King; and youth representative and digital education transformation champion Princess Hayu of Indonesia.

 The discussion, moderated by UNESCO MGIEP Director Anantha Duraiappah, was focussed on 'Education for Human Flourishing'.